 How to Shovel Snow: Avoiding Low Back Pain this Winter

-Although early in the winter season, Mother Nature has already treated us to our first snow fall in December.
-With the annual average snowfall of more than 30 inches in Rhode Island, and well over 70 inches in other parts of New England, one thing is certain -- there will be more snow to shovel in the months to come!
+With the annual average snowfall of more than 30 inches in Rhode Island, and well over 70 inches in other parts of New England, one thing is certain—there will be more snow to shovel in the months to come!

 The following are a few pointers that may help you to avoid injury while shoveling this winter.

-- Injuries Happen!
 Snow shoveling is a frequent cause of back injuries.
 If you experience pain while shoveling, you should stop immediately.
 Fortunately, most injuries tend to be musculoskeletal in nature and are self-limiting.
 Home therapies include rest, ice, and non-steroidal anti-inflammatory drugs such as ibuprofen.
-If symptoms persist you should seek initial treatment from your primary care doctor who may consider physical therapy, an X-ray, and/or muscle relaxants.
+If symptoms persist, seek initial treatment from your primary care doctor who may consider physical therapy, an X-ray, and/or muscle relaxants.
 For low back pain lasting greater than six weeks, a referral to a specialist is warranted.
 We are happy to see you here at our Comprehensive Spine Center!

-Remember snow shoveling also places significant stress on your heart..
+Snow shoveling also places significant stress on your heart.
 If you experience chest pain or shortness of breath you should stop immediately, call 9-1-1 and seek urgent medical attention.

-Keith-Austin Scarfo, D.O., M.S., is a board certified physician in both Anesthesiology and Pain Medicine.
-Dr. Scarfo is on staff at Rhode Island Hospital with the Comprehensive Spine Center and holds a faculty appointment as an Assistant Professor – Department of Neurosurgery, The Warren Alpert Medical School of Brown University.
+Dr. Keith-Austin Scarfo is a board certified physician in both anesthesiology and pain medicine.
+Dr. Scarfo is the co-director of the Norman Prince Spine Institute and holds a faculty appointment as an associate professor – Department of Neurosurgery, The Warren Alpert Medical School of Brown University.